thexhr/jrnlc/README.md

 | Ubuntu Linux| `apt install libsodium-dev libjson-c-dev` |
 | Void Linux| `xbps-install gcc make libsodium-devel json-c-devel` |

+If your operating system does not have `pkg-config` installed by default, you have to install it as well.

 ### Compilation and Installation

 By default, the `Makefile` uses `pkg-config` to look for external includes and libraries.
 If your distribution uses special path, you have to modify the Makefile accordingly.